 Iceland started as a frozen goods retailer, and huge units containing anything from Chicago deep-dish pizzas to chocolate gateaux can still be found in every store.
 But there's more to Iceland than convenience food.
 Products include:

 The heart of the range.
-Iceland's frozen section ranges incredibly widely, including pizzas, burgers, party food, desserts, pies, fish & seafood, chicken, vegetables, as well as tie-ins with brands or celebrities like Greggs, Gino d'Acampo, and TGI Fridays.
+Iceland's frozen section ranges incredibly widely, including pizzas, burgers, and party food as well as tie-ins with brands or celebrities like Greggs, Gino d'Acampo, and TGI Fridays.

-A special category on the Iceland store, featuring essentials like breakfast cereals, tea & coffee, pot noodles, soups, baked beans, biscuits, crisps – the kind of products that will suit families and students alike.
+A special category on the Iceland store, featuring essentials like breakfast cereals, tea & coffee, – the kind of products that will suit families and students alike.

-Beverages available from Iceland include major brands of soft drink, fresh fruit juices, sparkling and still spring water, cordials, and a wide range of alcoholic drinks – including vodka, beers, wine, and mixed cocktails.
+Beverages available from Iceland include major brands of soft drinks, fresh fruit juices, cordials, and a wide range of alcoholic drinks – including vodka, beers, wine, and mixed cocktails.

-A specialist baked goods store which includes all of the nation's favourite bread brands, such as Hovis and Warburtons, as well as cakes, wraps, bagels, rolls, tortillas, croissants, muffins, pancakes, and ingredients for home baking.
+A specialist baked goods store which includes all of the nation's favourite bread brands, such as Hovis and Warburtons, as well as cakes, wraps, and ingredients for home baking.

-A separate sub-section of the frozen goods store, the Ready Meals area offers a galaxy of convenience foods.
-Options range from curries and Chinese dishes, to pasta, English favourites, Mexican cuisine, and special meals for slimmers.
+A separate sub-section of the frozen goods store, the Meal Inspiration area offers a galaxy of convenience foods.
+Options range from curries and Chinese dishes to pasta, English favourites, Mexican cuisine, and special meals for slimmers.

 Iceland Online is cheap, but the Offers section is the place to find the very lowest prices.
 Everything is potentially included here – and offers change daily so it's a good page to bookmark.